teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 | Ana Clara Caznok Silveira  | 231745  | Computer Engineering|
 | Aline Yoshida Machado | 265732 | Physics Engineering|

-## Abstract

-> Summary of the objective, methodology **and results** obtained (in submission E2 it is possible to report partial results).
-Suggested maximum of 100 words.

-## Project Summary Description
+## Abstract / Project Description
 Hyperspectral Imaging (HSI) combines imaging and spectroscopy, giving each pixel a continuous spectrum across wavelengths.
 HSI captures how light interacts with molecules, as their composition, vibrations, and structure affect photon behavior.
 These light–matter interactions create distinct spectral patterns that act like unique “fingerprints” for each material.
 Thanks to its ability to distinguish different materials, tissues, and substances, Hyperspectral Imaging (HSI) has become a valuable tool in Remote Sensing, Agriculture, and Medicine.
 In medicine, its capacity to go beyond standard RGB imaging is mainly used to detect tumors.
 However, publicly available hyperspectral tumor datasets are scarce, which often leads melanoma classification models to overfit or perform poorly in subsampled classes.
 Therefore, the main goal of this project is to construct a generative ai model that creates a synthetic hyperspectral dermoscopy dataset.
 More specifically, we hope that a classifier trained with both synthetic and real hyperspectral images, outperform a classifier trained with only real images.

+To test this hypothesis, we trained generative models—including SHSGAN, DCGAN, FastGAN, and VAE—to produce realistic hyperspectral melanoma images and evaluated their quality using spectral and perceptual metrics.
+Among them, FastGAN achieved the best balance between spectral accuracy and structural realism, generating synthetic lesions that closely resembled real samples.
+These synthetic images were then integrated into the training of melanoma classifiers based on DenseNet and ResNet architectures.
+The classifiers trained with both real and synthetic data outperformed those trained solely on real data, achieving higher validation accuracy (0.84 vs. 0.79) and F1-score (0.89 vs. 0.85), along with perfect recall for melanoma detection.

 ### Main goal
 Therefore, the main goal of this project is to construct a generative ai model that learns the distribution of real hyperspectral images and through them is able to create a synthetic hyperspectral melanoma dataset.
 Desired output: a synthetic hyperspectral dataset of skin lesions and melanoma.

 #### Main Hypothesis
-A classifier trained with synthetic AND real data will have better results than if only trained in real data.
-Specially looking at subsampled classes
+A classifier trained with synthetic AND real data will have better results than if only trained in real data

 ### Presentation
 #### Slides